Single-carrier SIMs lose signal in rural and border zones

 min route

 Direct, multi-carrier connectivity for telematics, logistics, and field service fleets.
-Vehicles always attach to the strongest Tier-1 carrier in range — through dead zones, across borders, and inside the corridor where one carrier ends and another begins.
+Vehicles can connect to the best available supported carrier based on coverage, policy, and signal conditions, through dead zones, across borders, and inside the corridor where one carrier ends and another begins.

 Single-carrier and roaming-based SIMs make sense at a warehouse.
 They fall apart the second your fleet crosses a coverage seam, a state line, or a national border.
 Your visibility falls apart with them.